Leptonic originated High energy neutrinos from astrophysical objects: Results

-The ratio of the cross sections of MPP and TPP is $\sim \frac{m_{e}^2}{m_{\mu}^{2}}$ which implies if $10^{5}$ $e + \gamma$ reactions undergo triplet production, only two reactions give MPP.
-However, the inelasticity of TPP reaction $\eta_{TPP}$ is very small; at large s limit $\eta_{TPP} \sim 0.25 \left(s/m_{e}^{2}\right)^{-0.5}$ (in the Lab frame) which implies that one of the produced electrons in TPP carries most of the incident electron’s energy.
-The leading electron can again interact with the ambient photon field and the cycle will continue till the energy of electron becomes so low that the threshold energy condition given in Eq.
-(3) breaches.
-Depending on the cross section there will be a probability for MPP/PPP reaction to occur in each such interaction of leading electrons with the radiation field in the source.
-As a result the probability of production of muons or pions via MPP/PPP process will be enhanced largely particularly at large energies and the effective cross section for MPP/PPP process will be close to $\sigma_{TPP}$.
-When the enhancement factor due to small inelasticity of TPP reaction is taken into account, at high energies the leptonic neutrino production should be comparable to those produced from $p \gamma$ interactions.
+The ratio of the MPP to TPP cross-sections at large $s$ is approximately $2m_{e}^{2}/m_{\mu}^{2}$ \cite{ab4}, implying that out of $10^{5}$ $e+\gamma$ interactions producing triplet pairs, only about four result in MPP.
+However, the inelasticity of the TPP reaction, $\eta_{\mathrm{TPP}}$, is very small; in the large-$s$ limit, $\eta_{\mathrm{TPP}} \sim 3.44 (s/m_{e}^{2})^{-0.5}$ (in the CM frame).
+This means that one of the electrons produced in TPP retains most of the incident electron’s energy—the so-called “leading” electron—which can continue to interact with the ambient photon field until its energy falls below the threshold for the MPP.
+During each such interaction, there remains a finite probability for an MPP or PPP event to occur.
+As a result, the cumulative probability of producing muons or pions via these processes is significantly enhanced, effectively increasing the effective MPP/PPP cross-section to values comparable to $\sigma_{\mathrm{TPP}}$.
+When this enhancement due to the small inelasticity of TPP is taken into account, high-energy leptonic neutrino production becomes comparable to that from $p\gamma$ interactions, as demonstrated by the simulation results described below.